If you need to get some ideas on how to remodel a messy bedroom, here is some inspiration on Amazingly Easy Teen Bedrooms Decorating Ideas

 Alternatives to painting the walls

 If you don’t want to paint but you would like to add an accent to a wall, a mural or a big stencil is always a great idea.
-Here is what I have found and what would look great.
-Of course there are many different sizes, patterns and colors available.

 Next steps for decorating a teen bedroom